-It’s finally 85 degrees out on this spring day as I write this post after one of the coldest, longest New England winters I’ve felt in a long time.
+It’s finally 85 degrees out on this spring day as I write this after one of the coldest, longest New England winters I’ve felt in a long time.
 So what does this streak of nice weather mean?
 You bust out those refreshing summer cocktails.
-Enter mojitos.
+Enter strawberry mojito.

 The strawberry mojito is one of my favorite warm weather go-to cocktails—super refreshing, fresh, and not too sweet.
 The best part is you can create so many mojito variations by simply adding different muddled fruits.
 I introduced the blackberry mojito a while back, but today I’m tackling the even better strawberry mojito.

 There isn’t much of a science to this strawberry spinoff of the Cuba born mojito, but I will recommend you always use fresh ingredients for the most authentic results.
 Fresh mint, fresh lime wedges, and of course, fresh strawberries.
 I always use simple syrup over sugar because it easily dissolves into the cocktail.
 Table sugar tends to settle on the bottom.

 - 2 ounces white rum